php-fig/fig-standards/proposed/http-message.md

     public function withHeader($name, $value);

     /**
-     * Creates a new instance, with the specified header appended with the
+     * Return an instance with the specified header appended with the
      * given value.
      *
      * Existing values for the specified header will be maintained.
 The new